ioi-foundation/dcrypt/docs/README.md

 ## Feature Flags

-DCRYPT utilizes feature flags to tailor the build for different environments and requirements:
+dcrypt utilizes feature flags to tailor the build for different environments and requirements:

 -   `std` (default): Enables features requiring the standard library, including heap allocations and OS-level RNG.
 -   `alloc`: Enables features requiring heap allocation (like `Vec`) but without the full standard library.